 Decorators

-The purpose of controller decorators is to provide a way to extend the functionality of controller methods.
-They can be used to implement cross-cutting concerns, such as logging, caching, validation, and authorization.
-They also allow to add custom metadata to the handler, which can be used for various purposes, such as identifying authorized users.
+Controller decorators extend the functionality of controller methods.
+Use them to implement cross‑cutting concerns such as logging, caching, validation, and authorization.
+They can also attach custom metadata to the handler for purposes like identifying authorized users.

 import { createDecorator, get, HttpException, HttpStatus } from 'vovk';